mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 In the "FxA & Subscription Platform Triage" Board, select Backlog in the sidebar navigation, and collapse the “To Do” section to see the “Backlog” section for untriaged issues.
 Note, there is a _Not Subscription Platform_ filter to help target issues.

-When reviewing issues, leave tickets that are not applicable to your team as-is since those tickets will be triaged in the associated triage meeting.
+When reviewing issues, leave tickets as-is if they are not applicable to your team.
 The following should be reviewed for each ticket:

 - **Make sure the issue is clear and ready to be worked on.** If more info or context is needed that an engineer in the triage meeting can provide, either leave a summary comment of what’s stated (if it’s quick) or ask them to comment on it.
 You can also @-mention those who may be able to answer pending questions.
 If more info is needed and the issue seems high priority, consider pinging the reporter directly about the issue after the triage meeting.
 - **Check that the issue type is correct.** The default type when filing in Jira is “task”.
 Other types include “spike” (for research task or work breakdown task) and “bug” (in which you will need to fill out the “Found in” (environment) and “[Severity][bug-severity]” (S1 is highest, S4 is lowest) fields).